intel/llvm/xptifw/basic_test/README.md

 # Basic tests

-In order to capture the cost of various API calls in the framework and test the correctness of the API, a set of basic tests have been created. hey primarily fall under two categories:
+In order to capture the cost of various API calls in the framework and test the correctness of the API, a set of basic tests have been created.
+They primarily fall under two categories:

 1. Sematic tests: These tests perform correctness checks on the API call to ensure the right data is being retrieved.
 The sematic tests are categorized into